History

 programs.

-However, after reviewing decades of research, the AAP has found no evidence to show
+However, after reviewing decades of research, the AAC has found no evidence to show

 that participation in a well-designed resistance training program will stunt the growth of